GlyRAG: Context-Aware Retrieval-Augmented Framework for Blood Glucose Forecasting: Experimental Setup

 The dataset is divided into training and testing datasets for each participant.
 The models are trained on the training dataset.
 Prediction metrics are computed using the test dataset for each participant.
 The model's input consists of a three-hour (180 minutes) sliding window of historical data, providing sufficient information for making good predictions for the next prediction horizon (PH).
 Three different PHs (5, 30 and 60 minutes) are considered for comparison.

 Each patient’s raw CGM sequence is first segmented into fixed-length windows of length $L$, corresponding to the input horizon for forecasting.
 For our main experiments, we use $L=36$, which represents a three-hours history of glucose values.
 Each input window is paired with prediction targets at 5-, 30-, and 60-minute horizons.

-To standardize across patients, glucose values are normalized to zero mean and unit variance within each individual’s data before training and evaluation.
+To prevent train--test and temporal leakage, all participant records are split before window construction.
+We use the dataset-provided OhioT1DM split and a chronological split for AZT1D, then generate sliding windows separately within each split so that no input window or prediction target crosses the train--test boundary.
+Normalization statistics are fit only on each participant's training split and applied unchanged to validation/test windows.
+The retrieval index is also built only from same-participant training windows; test windows are used only as queries and are never inserted into the retrieval memory.
+In the primary personalized experiments, GlyRAG does not retrieve from other participants.
+We use $K=3$ nearest neighbors in the main setting, selected from the sensitivity analysis in Section~\ref{subsec:context_retrieval_ablation}.

+All experiments use personalized models trained and evaluated separately for each participant.
+OhioT1DM uses the provided split ($\sim$44 training days and $\sim$12 test days per participant), while AZT1D uses a chronological participant-wise split before windowing.
+We did not estimate a universal minimum training duration, since this depends on participant-specific variability; all baselines and GlyRAG use identical splits for fair comparison.